pypsa-meets-earth/pypsa-earth/doc/software_hints.rst

 Git
 -----------------------------------

-`Git <https://git-scm.com/>`__ **(mandatory)**: Git is a free open source system aimed at tracking changes in the code development and enable to coordinate the parallel software development between many developers.
+`Git <https://git-scm.com/>`__ is a free open source system aimed at tracking changes in the code development and enable to coordinate the parallel software development between many developers.

 It is highly recommended to `learn the git basics <https://git-scm.com/doc>`_.